StayHalalSoftware/GTPSCode/README.md

 # GTPSCode
-My growtopia private server code collection including functions, commands, and the others.
+The growtopia private server code collection including commands, functions, and the others.